Get Vaccinated Report Abuse/Neglect Sign up for E-news! Reproductive Health 988: 24/7 LIfeline

 Shigellosis is an infection caused by the Shigella group of bacteria.
 For most people, the disease causes diarrhea (often bloody), fever, and stomach cramps starting a day or two after they are infected.
 Usually the illness only lasts five to seven days and does not require antibiotic treatment.
 However, antibiotic treatment can shorten the duration of diarrhea and eradicate the organism from feces.
 Some people are infected but have no symptoms and may pass the bacteria on to others.

 Shigella bacteria are passed from the stool of an infected person to the mouth of another, also called the oral-fecal route of transmission.
 Bacteria can also be transmitted by ingesting fecal contaminated food or water, swimming in contaminated water, or contact with contaminated objects.
 Children in child care settings and people living in crowded conditions are at increased risk of infection.
 Shigellosis can sometimes spread quickly through entire communities, primarily through person-to-person transmission, causing what is known as a community-wide outbreak.
+The best way to prevent the transmission of Shigella is to wash hands with clean water and soap, clean food contact surfaces before and after preparation, and avoid sexual activity until at least 48 hours after symptoms resolve.

 Shigella Infection in New Mexico and the United States